CARM Simplified: Step #1 - Registering in the CARM Client Portal (CCP)

 Cole’s easy-does-it guide to making the transition to CARM

-The first post and webinar in our CARM Simplified series gave you an Overview of CARM, the CBSA Assessment and Revenue Management project.
+The first post in our CARM Simplified series gave you an Overview of CARM, the CBSA Assessment and Revenue Management project.
 The second post and webinar was a deep dive into financial security and how to get set up with a surety bond, while the third post and webinar spoke to delegation.

 Now, it’s time to build confidence with the online environment of the CARM Client Portal.